Top of page logo

 4.2/5

-That said…this is a very high quality air integrated dive computers with some extremely impressive specs that none of the other dive computers we’ve so far reviewed can compete with.
+The ScubaPro G2 is a high quality air integrated dive computer with some extremely impressive specs that none of the other dive computers we’ve so far reviewed can compete with.

 For starters it has an insane logbook capacity of 1000 hours, can go to 393ft deep and the battery life is up to 50 hours per charge; which is way more sensible than the puny 6 – 12 hours charge offered by some of the Suunto models.

-As I’ve said, I’m really not a fan of the shape but it is quite ergonomic and fits comfortably on your arm.
+Personally, I’m not a huge fan of the shape but it is undeniably very ergonomic and fits comfortably on your arm.

 The 2.2 inch TFT display is split into four screens which makes it extremely easy to quickly glance at the info you’re looking for.
 Also it doesn’t have to be in green!
 There’s four screen configurations, including a full colour option.

-The three buttons feel a little odd being at the top but the user interface is easy to use, even for beginners.
+The three buttons are located at the top and the user interface is easy to use, even for beginners.

 PROS: